-The lighthouse.
 It is located inside the Aguada fort and has been there since the 17th century.
 With time, this lighthouse has become one of the most important landmarks in the history of Goa.
 It is an absolute must-visit for anyone who likes to travel.

-Portuguese architecture.
 The architecture of this fort is actually one of the major attractions for people visiting this place.
 Constructed on the Bardez Peninsula this fort has the sheer capacity to transport you back in the time of Goan history.
 Thus, it is one of the must-visit spots for you while you visit Aguada Fort in Goa.

 4. Goa State Museum

 Constructed in 1977, this museum possesses a very huge collection of different categorized items in terms of history, religion, and even art.
 For anyone who is looking for having an amazing travel experience, this museum is a must-visit.